 - Now turn off the “Recommended videos” toggle.

 Autocorrects are meant to be a lifesaver – protect you from those embarrassing spelling or grammatical errors – but they have become one of the main reasons of those embarrassing emails that you sent without proofreading them by thrusting the autocorrect algorithm.
 If you have can relate to this situation then you are in for a treat.
 Here’s how to turn off the autocorrect option.

 In this article, I’ll be using Google keyboard because it is one of the most popular and probably the default keyboard in your phone (especially if you are rocking a device with stock Android).
 The method is almost similar for all the devices running the stock version of Marshmallow.
 It may slightly vary on other devices.

 - Go to the “Language & input” section.

 - Select “Google keyboard” under “Keyboard & input methods”.

 - Tap on “Text correction”.

 3. Quickly Access the Quick Settings Menu

+This is another simple trick for Android that you should use if you are new to the OS.
 You know that you can access quick settings by swiping down from the status bar and then swiping down again from the notification area.
 This requires two swipes.
-If you want to directly get to the quick settings you just have to perform a two finger swipe from the status bar instead of a one finger swipe.
+If you want to directly get to the quick settings you just have to perform a two-finger swipe from the status bar instead of a one-finger swipe.